DNSBelgium/rdap/README.md

 Moved controller classes directly in the be.dnsbelgium.rdap package to be.dnsbelgium.rdap.controller

-The configuration in WebConfig is splitted into different parts
+The configuration in WebConfig is split into different parts
 * WebConfig: spring mvc related configuration,
 * ControllerConfig: adds a @ComponentScan for the package be.dnsbelgium.rdap.controller
 * DefaultServiceConfig: can be used to configure default implementations of the services